Causal chain event graphs for remedial maintenance: Introduction

 Previous work \citep{Thwaites2010,Thwaites2013} has proposed a generic method to translate Pearl's \textit{do}-calculus \citep{Pearl1995,Pearl2009} onto the CEGs.
-The atomic intervention on the BN that forces a variable to take a single value can be simply imported into the CEG where a singular manipulation on a causal BN corresponding to forcing multiple edges along the equivalent causal CEG to take a conditional probability one and others zero.
+The atomic intervention on the BN that forces a variable to take a single value can be simply imported into the CEG where a singular manipulation on a causal BN corresponding to forcing multiple \textbf{edges} along the equivalent causal CEG to take a conditional probability one and others zero.
 For such conventional types of manipulations it has been discovered when these and more nuanced interventions can be identified.
-In particular, Thwaites \citep{Thwaites2008,Thwaites2010,Thwaites2013} formulated the back-door theorem and the front-door theorem on the CEG, analogous to what Pearl \citep{Galles1995,Pearl1995,Pearl2009} designed on the BNs.
+In particular, \cite{Thwaites2008,Thwaites2013} and \cite{Thwaites2010} formulated the back-door theorem and the front-door theorem on the CEG, analogous to what Pearl \citep{Galles1995,Pearl1995,Pearl2009} designed on the BNs.
+These support predictive models of how certain natural events might trigger failures until such time that they are remedied.

-However for models of system reliability, we may encounter more complicated forms of causal mechanisms and non-standard types of intervention.
-For example when components of a system are replaced, they will behave as if starting from new rather than starting from a point of embedded usage.
+Causal reasoning about interventions to study the reliability of a system can inform the policy makers or the engineers about the potential effects of new policies or actions so that the maintenance strategy can be optimised in an efficient and effective way.
+However for models of system reliability, we may encounter complicated forms of causal mechanisms and unfamiliar types of intervention not usually studied in standard causal analyses when failure events automatically trigger remedial maintenance.
+For example when such remedial acts involve the replacement of failed components, they will behave as if starting from new rather than starting from a point of embedded usage as they would be in a more conventional causal intervention.
 The latter would be what we would need to assume were we to use conventional algebras.
-But perhaps even more important is that remedial interventions we study here are always designed to rectify the root cause of a failure incident.
-Such interventions are directed to affect a subset of potential root causes.
+But perhaps even more important is that remedial interventions we study here are always designed to rectify a subset of \textbf{root causes} of a failure incident.
 So interventions associated with remedial maintenance are in practice nearly always very specific types of non-atomic (not singular) interventions.
 We demonstrate that the manipulations associated with such interventions are then likely not to be represented within the class of vanilla interventions considered in causal BNs -- they are far too symmetric.
-So we need to develop rather different formulae for causal predictions from those devised by Pearl for BNs \citep{Pearl2009} and their translation into tree based causal inference \citep{Thwaites2010,Thwaites2013}.